SmoothWAN/SmoothWAN-docs/docs/index.md

     - TCP Multiple Protocol: The TCP Multiple transport protocol, also known as parallel transfer sockets, is a unique feature of Speedify.
 It maximizes speed and performance, particularly in scenarios involving high-latency, lossy, geographically distant VPN servers.

-    - Adaptive Aggregation and Speed Boost Options: Speedify incorporates intelligent packet aggregation techniques that adapt to asymmetric and heterogeneous WAN bonding scenarios.
+    - Adaptive Aggregation and Delayed Speed Boost Options: Speedify incorporates intelligent packet aggregation techniques that adapt to asymmetric and heterogeneous WAN bonding scenarios.
 It allows for quick adaptation on long periods, accommodating cellular and wireless connections with variable speeds.
 Additionally, Speedify offers options for utilizing WANs solely for speed boosts or as backup connections, providing users with greater control and flexibility.

     - Seamless Configuration Changes: Speedify allows users to switch critical settings such as protocols, modes, and WAN connections without disruption or requiring a system restart.
 This flexibility simplifies configuration management and enables users to fine-tune their bonding setup according to their specific requirements.